 An important part of the programme is its support for democratic elections of camp leaders.
 Elections are held in each camp every three years.

-In mid-2017, 30 percent of camp leadership positions were held by women, while ethnic minority communities in each camp had 13 percent representation in section-leadership roles.
+30 percent of camp leadership positions were held by women, while ethnic minority communities in each camp had 13 percent representation in section-leadership roles.

 For example, elections were held in July 2017 in Ban Mai Nai Soi and Ban Mae Surin camps in Mae Hong Son province.Voter turnout was 75 percent in the first camp and 93 percent in the latter location for the polls to elect a new Karenni National Refugee Committee (KnRC) committee and camp committee members.
 A relatively high participation of women voters was seen and one woman was elected a member of the four-person Ban Mai Soi Camp Committee.
 The first woman leader of Ban Mae Surin camp, Shally Than, was elected in 2010.
 Four years later, Naw Moe Boe became leader of Ban Mai Nai Soi camp.